Sir Edward Leighton, 1st Baronet: Career

 Leighton stood as a Whig for both Shrewsbury and Shropshire at the 1695 English general election but was defeated at both constituencies.
 At the 1698 English general election he was returned unopposed as Member of Parliament for Shropshire.
 He was relatively inactive in Parliament and voted against a bill to disband the army on 18 January 1699.
 He did not stand again in the next four general elections.

 Leighton stood as a Whig at the 1708 British general election for Shrewsbury and was defeated in the poll.
 However, he petitioned and was seated as MP on 20 December 1709.
 He voted for the impeachment of Dr Sacheverell, in 1710 and in April 1710 was probably the Leighton who signed a letter to the lord lieutenant, objecting to the manner by which the Shrewsbury Tories wrote an address to the Queen in favour of Sacheverell.
 He lost his seat at the 1710 British general election.

 Death and legacy

-Leighton died in April 1711 and was buried at Alderbury, Shropshire, on 6 April.
+Leighton died in April 1711 and was buried at Alberbury, Shropshire, on 6 April.
 He had three sons and four daughters by each of his wives.
 He left Wattlesborough Castle to his widow for her lifetime.
 He was succeeded in the baronetcy by his son Edward, who changed the family residence to Loton Park.